Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Look for pots that have sharp edges as opposed to rounded edges.

 - Pick flora that doesn't require as much water -- you want to avoid water elements.

 - Pick clay pots, not see-through pots or vases.
 No glass.

 2. Capture the Scents of Spring

 Your home should smell fresh like young earth, flowers, and tasty fruit.
 You could also throw in the smell of a bonfire, s'mores, and licorice.
-Aries can have a wide variety of smells in their home from meats, breads, peppers, spices, and the like.
-Your home should smell alive not bland nor moldly.
+Aries can have a wide variety of smells in their home, from meats, bread, peppers, spices, and the like.
+Your home should smell alive, not bland nor moldy.

-- Persimmon is a symbol for spring in several cultures.
+- Persimmon is a symbol of spring in several cultures.
 It makes for an excellent scent.